 Amazon Photos

-Amazon Photos offers unlimited storage for Amazon Prime members, along with 5 GB free for video storage.
+Amazon Photos offers unlimited full-resoluton photo storage for Amazon Prime members, along with 5 GB free for video storage.
 You also can get 5GB free as a non-prime Amazon customer.
-Plans for more video storage start at $1.99 a month and go up to $6.99 per month for 1 TB, or 140 hours of HD video.
+Plans for more video storage start at $1.99 a month for 100 GB and go up to $6.99 per month for 1 TB, or 140 hours of HD video.

-You can access your photos on the Amazon Photos App available for Mac, Windows, iOS, and Android.
+You can access your photos on the Amazon Photos App, which is available for Mac, Windows, iOS, and Android.
 You can also use devices like a Fire TV, Echo Show, or Fire tablet.

 Amazon Photos also offers prints, photo gifts, and cards with free shipping for all Prime members.
+Amazon Photos is for personal, non-commercial use only.
 See the other best features of Amazon Photos here.

 As for privacy, Amazon says Prime member photo storage is private and secure.
-If you cancel your Prime membership, Amazon gives you 60 days to download your stored photos.
+If you cancel your Prime membership, you’ll lose access to unlimited photo storage, but your existing photos will remain accessible.

 How to backup photos using Amazon Photos: